 However, Neil Goodwin said: "We do open and close beds as demand requires it.

 "I would be disappointed if staff were told off for opening beds.
-It's about proper use of resources to meet demands in patient care."'Cracking up'
+It's about proper use of resources to meet demands in patient care."

 Low morale among staff was also highlighted.